 We offer acupuncture in a group setting, also known as “community acupuncture.”
 Most acupuncture treatments in the United States take place on a table in a room by oneself.
 We all know the value of ‘power in numbers’, right?
 Would you prefer to eat in an empty restaurant, or one that is full of people and bustling?
 Or how about an empty movie theater?
 Us too!

-The benefits or sharing treatment space include lower prices, the ability for friends and family to be treated together (often less intimidating for first-timers), and an atmosphere of infectious relaxation.
+The benefits of sharing treatment space include lower prices, the ability for friends and family to be treated together (often less intimidating for first-timers), and an atmosphere of infectious relaxation.
 Ever catch someone else’s yawn?
 That’s what group treatment is like.
 The collective energy in the treatment room can make individual treatments more powerful.

 What happens at an appointment?

 If it’s your first visit, you’ll need fill out intake paperwork and have an intake appointment virtually, before you come in that helps us a lot.
 There is a link to these forms in your confirmation email.
 Then you come into the clinic for an intake appointment and your first acupuncture treatment.
 At the intake appointment, we’ll discuss the health concerns you’re coming in to work on, and about how things work at the clinic.

 When you arrive for in-person acupuncture, we’ll give you a tour of the clinic space.
 If you have not already filled out your forms, we will ask you to do this now.
 Then you and your acupuncturist will discuss the health concerns you want to address using acupuncture.
 You will find a comfy chair in the group treatment room, have a seat, take off your shoes and socks, roll up your sleeves and pants legs, and lean on back.
 I’ll come over, take your pulse, maybe ask you a few more questions, and then we will get started with some acupuncture, one point at a time.